ANI / MALAYA WORKS

 Meena Chen is a mixed race, Asian American, multi-media artist who expresses the multiplicity of their experience across dance styles.
 They are trained in classical Bharatanatyam dance and bring out this influence in their movement.
 They are a guitarist, tattoo artist, and cartoon enthusiast.
 They recently graduated from Swarthmore College with a major in Environmental Studies and a double minor in Religion and Dance, and center their work on healing and community building through spirituality and the arts.

 Malaya Ulan (Freedom Rain) is a sixteen-year-old Filipino-American Philadelphia based artivist.
+Ulan currently serves as the 2024-2025 Youth Poet Laureate of Philadelphia.
 Malaya Ulan is a multidimensional poet who merges her poetry with dance, film, and visual art.
-Ulan has performed at the Barnes Foundation, Bronx Academy of Arts and Dance, Asian Arts Initiative, Painted Bride, Movement Research at Judson Dance Theatre, Festive Walk Philippines and more.
-She collaborates with her mother in a collective, AniMalayaWorks and was awarded the Scholastic Art and Writing gold key for the Philadelphia region in 2023.
-Malaya Ulan was awarded first place in the open category for the Youth Film Awards at WHYY for her poetic film Anthem Erased and has had her work presented at Da Vinci Art Alliance Exhibit and Imperfect Gallery.
+Ulan recently spoke at the United Nations Fourth Review Conference on the Program of Action on Small Arms and Light Weapons with IANSA.
+She has performed at the Barnes Foundation, Bronx Academy of Arts and Dance, Asian Arts Initiative, Painted Bride, Movement Research at Judson Dance Theatre, Festive Walk Philippines and more.
+She collaborates with her mother in a collective, AniMalayaWorks.
+Ulan was awarded the Scholastic Art and Writing gold key for the Philadelphia region in 2023 and first place in the open category for the Youth Film Awards at WHYY for her poetic film Anthem Erased.
+Her poetry accompanied by paintings has been exhibited at Da Vinci Art Alliance Exhibit and Imperfect Gallery.

 Growing up disconnected from his Filipino and Chinese roots Kidlat Fajardo Canlas is excited to dive deep into research and conversations start strengthening those connections.
 When not teaching middle school ELA or researching, Kidlat loves spending as much time outside as possible, practicing Kali, reading, and finding the best snacks in the city.